RunestoneInteractive/RunestoneServer/pip2/source/Installation/TextEditor.rst

 create a code folder in a convenient place on your machine and you can resave the file then.
 You will notice that after you save the file, NotePad++ will color your code based on the Python syntax rules.
 Syntax coloring is a very helpful feature as it gives you visual feedback about your program and can help you track down syntax errors more easily.
-NotePad++ only knows that your file is a Python file after you save it with a ".py" suffix, or file extension.
+NotePad++ only knows that your file is a Python file after you save it with a ``.py`` suffix, also known as file extension.
+It's like the ``.txt`` file extension we've seen that means a file is a plain text file, except this ``.py`` extension means that this file is a Python program.

 .. image:: Figures/firstprog.JPG
       :width: 300px